LeoLeeee/VQE/1_Original_VQE/method.md

 1. This paper seems to be the first time introduce the VQE method by using a photonic quantum processor.
 2. It used a device ansatz without any chemical domain knowledge.
 The device ansatz benefits it from the easy access of the state preparation by tuning several parameters of photonic thermal phase shifters.
 3. It used a Nelder-Mead algorithm to optimize the objective function, i.e., the ground energy of the Hamiltonian.
+But here I find it is slowly, so I use the COBYLA method.

 ## Algorithm